emWeb allows you to use the most widely accepted language for providing Graphical User Interfaces in the world, HTML.

 - Can even be made available over the Internet

-Devices using browser UIs are becoming more and more the state-of-the-art standard.
-The following is a list of devices already using browser UIs for configuration purposes today:
+Devices that use browser UIs are becoming more standard.
+The following devices already use browser UIs for configuration purposes:

 - Almost any IoT device